 One of the requirements for graduating with a major in International Studies is completion of the senior thesis during your final year in the program.
 The senior thesis is a substantial work of original research and analysis in the student's regional and/or thematic concentration.

 Guided by a faculty member who serves as your individual mentor, you write your thesis over the course of two semesters, in two consecutive courses, Inst 421 and Inst 422.

 The thesis represents the culmination of your learning and intellectual development as a Croft student.
 It is one of the most important components of the major.
 Writing and completing your thesis is a truly formative experience, which will remain with you for the rest of your life and make you extremely proud of having chosen Croft and International Studies as your major.

 The target length of the Croft senior thesis is anywhere between forty and sixty pages, but many completed theses end up being longer than that.
 Detailed instructions concerning thesis format can be found by following the relevant link elsewhere on this page.
 We have also provided a link to sample theses, which give you an excellent idea of what some of the better Croft theses look like and what Croft students who have gone before you were able to accomplish.

 We encourage you to start thinking about your thesis at a relatively early stage in your career in the major.
 It is not too early to begin considering a thesis topic and your choice of a mentor in the sophomore year.
 Early selection of topic and mentor will often make it possible to do preliminary research during the time you study abroad as a junior.
-You must select your mentor and a thesis topic before you leave campus for your study-abroad semester or year.
-Students who study abroad in the fall of their junior year must select their mentor during the following spring semester.
+You should select your mentor and a thesis topic before you leave campus for your study-abroad semester or year.
+Students who study abroad in the fall of their junior year should select their mentor during the following spring semester.

 Faculty mentors for the thesis will in most cases be Croft professors or Croft-affiliated professors, though other faculty members of the University can also serve as mentors.
 You select a mentor in consultation with your Croft academic advisor.